duserzym/duserzym.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. candidate at the UC Berkeley Department of Earth and Planetary Science.
-After a short postdoc at UC Berkeley in summer 2024, I will join the Institute for Rock Magnetism at the Univeristy of Minnesota Twin Cities as a postdoc starting fall 2024.
+I am a Postdoctoral Scholar at the UC Berkeley Department of Earth and Planetary Science.
+I will join the Institute for Rock Magnetism at the Univeristy of Minnesota Twin Cities as a postdoc starting fall 2024.

 My research primarily uses field observations, laboratory experiments, and statistical methods to understand Earth history.
 In particular, I integrate rock magnetic, paleomagnetic, geochronologic and thermochronologic data to understand ancient Earth magmatism, reconstruct paleogeography, and study the evolution of Earth's magnetic field and interior.